-- For brake types, see Table 1-1 on P6. - Use a capacitor bundled with the product (see Table 6-6 on P48) for wiring. - Brake action delay time is different between normal and quick-braking circuits.

-Table 7-2 on P51 shows action delay time.
-Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick-braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors and varistors for quick-braking circuits, see Table 6-5 on P46. - For quick-braking circuits, gang the brake circuit's electromagnetic contactor to the motor's electromagnetic contactor. - Switch the above SW for plugging rotation.
-(Immediate plugging rotation is not allowed.) - Rectifier and capacitor are placed separately. - Do not open the cap of a waterproof/dust-proof box of a waterproof motor.
-Otherwise, waterproof/dust-proof effects will be lost and electric shock, damage, and fire may result. - The capacitor/rectifier is not waterproof for a waterproof motor.
+- This diagram shows cases for motors with standard Japanese domestic specifications.
+Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Brake action delay time is different between normal and quick-braking circuits.
+Table 7-2 on P37 shows action delay time.
+Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors for quick braking circuits, see Table 6-4 on P33. - For plugging operations using a quick-braking circuit, gang the brake circuit's electromagnetic contactors to the motor's normal and reverse rotation electromagnetic contactors. - A rectifier for MB-003 indoor type and MB-005 indoor type are built-in the brake unit. - A rectifier for MB-003 waterproof type and MB-005 waterproof type are placed separately.
+(Rectifier is not waterproof.) - A flag () is attached at the lead wire for the MB-003 waterproof type and MB-005 waterproof type 400V class. - For a waterproof motor, do not open the cap of a waterproof/dust-proof box (see P17); otherwise, waterproof/dust-proof effects will be lost and electric shock, damage, and fire may result.

-■ With brake.
-Single phase power source
+With brake.
+3-phase power source.
+Plugging operation